ManueGE/Raccoon/README.md

 Some notes:

 - First we build the URL from the baseURL and the endpoint path.
 To build the URL we use a Raccoon extension for `URL`.
-- Next we check if the endpoint requires auth.
-If it does, we add the token as header.
+- Next we add the api key to the headers.
 - We build the request using the info provided by the endpoint and return it.

-Now we have our protocol, we can create the endpoints.
+After we have our protocol, we can create the endpoints.

 ````swift
 enum UserEndpoint: AppEndpoint {